Aqueous20/Tropical-Treasures/README.md

 Navbar completed
 creating pages and linking routes is next on the agenda for today created pages for cart, login and sign up (as one page), product, shop, shopcategory(will contain men women and kids category) created routes for home mens womens kids product cart and login and sign up linked routes to navigation bar

 #july 24,2025
 completely built out the hero product component along with fullly styles css to show case the main product that tropical treasures will be show casing

+#july 25,2025
+building out items components to be displayed on the pages items component was created where a prop was used in order to make the page more dynamic building out the popular component items prop will now be added to pages through the popular component added first popular component to the home page will add the others and new collection components tommorow